Van-Ziegelstein/airkick/README.md

 ## Installation

 ##### Quickstart
 Go to the [Release](https://github.com/Van-Ziegelstein/airkick/releases) page and locate the latest version.
-The assets should contain an ELF executable ready for download.

 ##### Building From Source
 This project is built with the \*shivers\* [autotools](http://www.gnu.org/software/autoconf).
 Download the sources from